-Responsibility: Manager and SPT
+Responsibility: Manager and PCM

 - i.
-Ensure a PDR has been approved prior to obtaining quotes. - ii.
-If a manager considers advertising under £30,000 is appropriate, it must be discussed with the SPT to develop a solution. - iii.
-Otherwise, invite sufficient suppliers by e-mail to ensure a minimum of three comparative written quotations are received back (to declared in the PDR if less than three). - iv.
-Ensure at least one of these quotes, where possible, must be from a local supplier. - v.
-You must provide the same specification, evaluation criteria (where not price only) and the Council's standard terms and conditions to suppliers. - vi.
+Consult PCM beforehand to develop a solution if a manager considers it appropriate to advertise under £30,000. - ii.
+Invite sufficient suppliers by e-mail to ensure a minimum of three comparative written quotations are received back (to be declared in the PDR if less than three).
+Invitations must adhere to the principles of transparency and equal treatment. - iii.
+For BCP maintained schools the Department for Education statutory guidance in respect of schemes for financing schools (normally updated annually) requires three quotes to be obtained for all spend to exceed £10,000 in any one year. - iv.
+Ensure at least one of these quotes, where possible, is from a local supplier. - v.
+Provide the same specification, evaluation criteria (where not price only) and the Council's standard terms and conditions to suppliers. - vi.
 Set a quotation return date and time and evaluate accordingly. - vii.
-For BCP maintained schools the Department for Education statutory guidance in respect of schemes for financing schools (normally updated annually) requires three guotes to be obtained for all spend to exceed £10,000 in any one year. - viii.
-For quotes originally estimated to be under £30,000 in the PDR, the manager must ensure that, where the value of a requirement has subsequently been identified as being over £30,000, advice from the SPT must be sought.
+If the estimated value was under £30,000 and all of the subsequent quotes received were above £30,000, then consult PCM. - viii.
+Ensure a PDR has been approved prior to awarding contract / issuing a PO.

 e.
-Competition Requirements: £30,000 including PSR or Concessions.
+Competition Requirements: Regulated Below Threshold (i.e. £30,000 to Threshold) including PSR or Concessions.